thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack:: -- [Added in TB 91]

-Get additional information about a mail folder.
+Get additional information about a folder.

 .. api-header::
    :label: Parameters